New Rice for Africa

 New Rice for Africa (NERICA) is a cultivar group of interspecific hybrid rice developed by the Africa Rice Center to improve the yield of African rice cultivars.
-Although 240 million people in West Africa rely on rice as the primary source of food energy and protein in their diet, the majority of this rice is imported.
+Although 240 million people in West Africa rely on rice as the primary source of food energy and protein in their diet, around 40 percent of it is imported.
 Self-sufficiency in rice production would improve food security and aid economic development in West Africa.

 Beginning in 1992 and receiving extra impetus after the 2007–2008 world food price crisis, NERICA is available in three main varieties: upland, lowland, and irrigated.

 Background

 African rice Oryza glaberrima has been cultivated for 3,500 years and is well adapted to the African environment, but because of relatively low yield its cultivation has to a great extent been abandoned in favor of the import of (Asian) rice.
 The 2007–2008 world food price crisis provided an impetus for African countries and institutions to look to expand the growth of African rice varieties and become less dependent on imports.